By Roy Burner (Minister of the Gospel)

 A Bible dictionary description of a well refers to it as a pit or hole dug in the earth down to the water-table, a level at which the ground is permanently saturated with water.
 Water is necessary to sustain life on earth.
 The human body contains about two thirds its weight in water.
-One man noted: We never know the worth of water till the well is dry (Thomas Fuller).
+Thomas Fuller stated: We never know the worth of water till the well is dry.

 Scripture reveals water as a gift from God: Praise him, you heavens of heavens, and you waters that be above the heavens.
 Let them praise the name of the Lord: for he commanded, and they were created (Psalm 148:4-5).

 The psalmist first calls on the heavenly beings and the heavenly bodies to praise the Lord because of His creative power.
 We live in time that many attempt to dwarf any praise towards the very one who sustains life.
 When a need arises; such as famine, drought, or pestilence, one's faith should be exercised towards the one who can stem the tide of such occurrences.

 Jesus said: Whosoever drinks of the water that I shall give him shall never thirst; but the water that I shall give him shall be in him a well of water springing up into everlasting life (John 4:14).
 I am Alpha and Omega, the beginning and the end.
 I will give to him that is athirst (who thirsts) of the fountain of water of life freely (Revelation 21:6).